uidaholib/dds-student-workflow/content/3-metadata.md

 ##### creator
 - The individual or entity that created the item.
 - For articles or publications, this is the author.
-For photographs, either the photographer or the studio.
+- For photographs, either the photographer or the studio.
 - Last name, first name “nickname” middle name maiden name.
 - Example values: `Riegger, Hal`; `Barnard Studio (Wallace, Idaho)`

 ##### date
 - Refers to the date the item was created/published.
 - If you know the exact date for an item, fill it in using the yyyy-mm-dd format.
 - If you only know the year and month, simply leave off the day: 1955-12.
-Likewise, if you only know the year, just enter the year (1955).
+Likewise, if you only know the year, just enter the year: 1955.
 - If there is no year included with the item, you can estimate the date to the nearest decade if you know enough information about the content of the image or item.
     - For example, if you think a photo was probably taken in the 1950s based on a car or clothing pictured, you can put '1950' or '1955' in the data cell.
 Be sure to fill in 'yes' for the 'date is approximate' cell in this situation.
 - Example values: `1955-12-08`; `1955-12`; `1955`